We care deeply about our community. We give back through a variety of ways, including scholarships, ride share programs, and community articles.

 In addition, our partners are actively involved in their local communities.

-At Carr & Weatherby, we care deeply about our community.
-Our senior partner, W. Pitts Carr, has spent a lifetime in public service.
+Pitts has spent a lifetime in public service.
 He has served the Georgia legal community in numerous capacities.
 He is on the ABA Committee on Lawyers’ Professional Liability, and he has previously served as a member of the Board of Directors of the National Association of Securities and Commercial Trial Attorneys.
 He has had the honor of being named by three different Georgia Governors to serve in various legal capacities.

 For decades, Mr. Carr has provided scholarships for Duke University Law School.
 Some of his most rewarding experiences was his work with the Atlanta Mission, which provides homeless persons with hot meals, shelter, counseling and job skills.
 His experience with the Atlanta Mission was one of the main reasons we started our scholarship for At-Risk Youth.

-Likewise, partner Alex D. Weatherby has served the community in many capacities.
+Alex has served the community in many capacities through the years.
 Mr. Weatherby is a member of the Alpha Phi Omega National Service Fraternity.
 This fraternity is dedicated exclusively to service projects in their community.
 Through this fraternity, and on his own, Mr. Weatherby has previously worked with St. Martin’s in the Pines Nursing Home as a family liaison and Habitat for Humanity as a builder.
-Mr. Weatherby also presently serves his local community, as a Board Member for his neighborhood Association in Decatur, GA, and as a member of his church in East Atlanta, Eastside Methodist Church.